 Titrate initial medication (typically SSRI or buproprion) to at least minimum effective dose, assess after 3-4 weeks.

 If effective, continue for duration of treatment and can titrate as necessary

 If no effect whatsoever, switch to another antidepressant (can switch to another medication in same class or different class), and wait another ~3-4 weeks at therapeutic dose.
 A switching sequence may look like this: SSRI -> bupropion -> SNRI -> mirtazapine, TCA, or MAOI.

 If some effect, consider initial augmentation strategies (SSRI or SNRI + bupropion or mirtazapine)

 If still no effect with switching or initial augmentation: maximize non-pharmacologic measures, and progress towards “treatment refractory” strategies

-•Treatment refractory depression and additional options will be discussed in a later lesson.
+•Treatment refractory depression and additional options are discussed on day # 37: Treatment Resistant Depression.